UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 ```
 man less
 ```
-and the complete page will appear.
-This can look a little overwhelming, so try pressing `h` which will take you to a summary of the shortcut keys within `less`.
+and the complete page will appear. (`less --help | less` for OSX) This can look a little overwhelming, so try pressing `h` which will take you to a summary of the shortcut keys within `less`.
 There are a lot of them, so try out a few to jump through the file.

-A good one to experiment with would be to search for patterns within the displayed text by prefacing the pattern with a slash.
+A good one to experiment with would be to search for patterns within the displayed text by prefacing the pattern with a slash (`/`).
 Try searching for a common word like *the* or *to* to see how the function behaves, then try searching for something a bit more useful, like the word *move*.

 ### Accessing Help Pages